GenesiaW/KonoFan-Sub-Optimizer/README.md

 ## Features
 1. Inventory Management
+2. Import/Export Inventory
-2. Units Filter
+3. Units Filter
-3. Optimizes Sub Unit to be used for each Unit
+4. Optimizes Sub Unit Combination to be used for selected unit.
+5. Team Optimization